-The middle school is maintained well by our custodial staff.
-Every student should respect and care for the building with a great degree of enthusiasm in order to contribute towards maintaining a pleasant learning environment.
+The middle school is well maintained by our custodial staff.
+Every student should respect and care for the building with a great degree of enthusiasm in order to contribute toward maintaining a pleasant learning environment.
 Overall, students should take pride in the appearance of our school by refraining from defacing school property and removing debris when appropriate.